 Automatic Fire Alarms

-Fire & Rescue NSW (FRNSW) is committed to reducing the number of unwanted false alarms from Automatic Fire Alarm (AFA) systems.
+Fire and Rescue NSW (FRNSW) is committed to reducing the number of unwanted false alarms from Automatic Fire Alarm (AFA) systems.
 Unwanted alarms are when FRNSW has attended in response to an alarm where there is no fire or other emergency.
-FRNSW has a statutory obligation under the Fire Brigades Act 1989 to attend to all fire alarms.
+FRNSW has a statutory obligation under the Fire and Rescue Act 1989 to attend to all fire alarms.

-FRNSW responded to approximately 48,000 AFAs in 2015, with 97% of these alarms being unwanted.
-Around 38% of all FRNSW responses are to AFAs.
+FRNSW responded to approximately 48,000 AFAs in 2019/20 financial year, with 97% of these alarms being unwanted.
+Around 37% of all FRNSW responses are to AFAs.

-Unwanted alarms create complacency towards genuine alarms that can result in serious injury or loss of life.
+Unwanted alarms may create complacency towards genuine alarms, that could potentially result in serious injury or loss of life.
 They also divert FRNSW resources that would otherwise be available for genuine emergencies.